aaaka5h/cpsc221/README.md

 ### Programming Assignment 1 ###
 - Developed and used a 2D linked grid to manipulate pixels from a PNG
-- Managed dynamic memory in a large program with complicated code
+- Managed dynamic memory in a large program with complex code

 ### Lab-Intro: ###
 - Manipulated PNG images using HSLAPixels